JamesWoolfenden/terraform-for-data/docs/lesson1.md

 What would happen?

-You'd get anopther new instances as the command is not Idempotent.
+You'd get another new instances as the command is not Idempotent.

 This doesn't happen with each invocation in Terraform, each invocation is matched with is resulting **Terrafrom.tfstate** or its state file which is used to maintain a record of activity.
 This "statefile" is crucial to your use and understanding of how Terraform works.

-To remove the instance via the cli id have exectute a whole new cli command but id also have to find the instance_id.
+To remove the instance via the cli id have execute a whole new cli command but id also have to find the instance_id.
 With Terraform its just:

 ```cli